 - Warren Maginn, Clinical Nutritionist & Founder of Warren Maggin Functional Clinical Nutrition

-And low-quality Omega 3 fish oil can make matters worse: releasing fishier burps sooner than the stomach does the digestive work.
+And low-quality Omega 3 fish oil can worsen matters, causing fishier burps sooner than the stomach does the digestive work.
 So, stick to better oils to stop burps.

 How Does a Fish Oil Supplement Taste?